dotnsf/bluecms/README.md

     - You can choose Lite plan of IBM Cloudant for free.

+    - You do **not** need to create database for this application on IBM Cloudant.
+If target database would not be existed, application would recognize it need to create new one, and also create some required design documents automatically when starting.

 - (Option)IBM Watson NLC(Natural Language Classifier) service instance

     - You can **not** create this service instance if you would use IBM Cloud Lite Account.